rodrigodpl/Group-movement-tutorial/README.md

 We must mind, however, that formations have directions.
 If we are forming a vertical line moving from left to right, and turn to face upwards, we expect the whole formation to turn.
 If not, what before was a line now is a column.
 The simplest way to achieve this is to stop and build formation again after every waypoint.

-However, that solution would be very slow in game time, as well as cause unpredicted behaviour when used in narrow spaces.
-We encourage the reader to come up with a system fitting for their game and code it themselves, as final exercise for this tutorial.
+However, that solution could be very slow in game time, as well as cause unpredicted behaviour when used in narrow spaces.
+We encourage the reader to come up with a system fitting for their game and code it themselves.

+# Exercises

+Next, we will see some simple exercises to start putting the basics of this tutorial in practice.
+As we have covered lots of information and possible implementations, we will reduce this exercises in creating a base to start building your own code over it.

+First, let's see some differences between high-level pathfinding and low-level.
+In order to do so, we are going to develop some simple methods to avoid unit overlapping.

+To do the exercises, download the code attached in this page and use some code tool like Visual Studio.

+Executable controls:
+ - Esc: Quit
+ - arrow keys: move camera
+ - left_click: select
+ - drag: multiselect
+ - right_click : move
+ - F1: debug

+### TODO 1

+First, we need to start checking not only the walkability of the map but if there's any unit blocking our path.
+Use the function IsOcuppied() to check if there are any colliders in our way.

+### TODO 2

+Once we have found a tile we cannot go through, we need to find some other way to reach our destination.
+Calling again the pathfinder would be very slow, so let's develop a quick function the find the nearest available tile.

+### TODO 3

+Squared colliders are more commonly used when starting to code, but circular colliders can provide better functionality.
+Let's figure out the equation to know if two circular colliders intersect.

+Use F1 on the executable to know if a collider is being called.

+### TODO 4

+Now that we feature two colliders on each unit, we need to avoid them to collide each other.
+Let's modify Collider class so it's able to remember and recall the entity which belongs it so we can check this easily.

+Then, we are going to avoid that two colliders of the same entity collide among them.